-Please complete and return to the Headteacher, Therese Worrall via the email address admin@st-bedes.northumberland.sch.uk who will acknowledge receipt and explain how this matter will be dealt with.
+Please complete and return to the Headteacher's PA, xxxxxxxxxxxx, via the email address xxxxxxxxxx, who will acknowledge receipt and explain how this matter will be dealt with.

 Your name: Student's name: Year Group:

 Your relationship to the student:

 Address:

-Day time telephone num nber:
+Day time telephone number:

-Evening telephone numl ber:
+Evening telephone number:

-Please give details of yo ur complaint:
+Please give details of your co mplaint:

-Continue over leaf or wr ite on a separate sheet if prefe erred
+Continue over leaf or write or Continue over leaf or write on a separate sheet if preferred

-What action, if any, have what was the response) resolve your complaint?
-(Who did you speak to and
+What action, if any, have you already taken to try and resolve your complaint?
+(Who did you speak to and what was the response)?

-What actions do you fee el might resolve the problem at this stage?
+What actions do you feel might resolve the problem at this stage?

-Are you attaching any pa Are you attaching any paperwork?
+Are you attaching any paperwork?
 If so, please give details:

-Signature: D Pate:
+Signature: Date:

 For School use only

 Date acknowledgement sent:

 By whom:

 Complaint referred to:

 Date: